Skip to main content

 Analyst Summary

-Both AIQ and Grammarly compete directly in the Enterprise AI space, making this a head-to-head matchup within the same market segment.
+In the Enterprise AI market, AIQ and Grammarly represent two distinct approaches.
 AIQ is a joint venture between ADNOC, the Abu Dhabi National Oil Company, and Group 42, applying AI and machine learning to energy sector operations including upstream exploration, refinery optimisation, predictive maintenance, and energy trading analytics.
 Grammarly is an AI-powered writing assistance platform founded in 2009 that provides real-time grammar, spelling, punctuation, and style corrections across digital communication channels.

-Grammarly carries a known valuation of $13B, while AIQ's valuation has not been publicly disclosed.
+Only Grammarly has a public valuation on record ($13B); AIQ's has not been disclosed.
 Grammarly has raised $545M in disclosed funding.

 Metrics Comparison